oleggromov/oleggromov.com/README.md

 # oleggromov.com
 This is my personal site's source code.
-It's generated statically via self-written in the early 2015 bunch of gulp plugins and helpers.
-Once I understand how this static site generator can better meet my needs of blogging I'll necessarily pack it into a well-documented and appropriate for usage form.
-Until this happens please consider this code to be just an experiment which goal is to make [my home-made site](http://oleggromov.com).
+It is generated using Oxypogon.js, the [lightweight blog generating tool](https://github.com/oleggromov/oxypogon).

 ## TODO
 * functionality